 We plan to look at areas where water could be stored for a period of time before entering the river, rather than quickly running off the land directly into the brook or ditches.
 By allowing the water to slowly filter through the ground, this will give the sediment time to drop out and remain on the land, allowing the water to return to the river containing fewer soil particles.
 These areas are often created by constructing a bund (a low wall of soil) at the edge of a field so that the water accumulates where previously it would have run directly into the water course.
 These areas are usually very wet and do not produce a good crop so the impact on the farmer’s yields can be minimal.

-Bottom left-right: Swale; vegetated ditch where runoff can collect and slowly filter through the ground into the ground water, Silt trap; a shallow pool connected to a ditch that stores land drainage.
+Left to right: Buffer strip: between field and river; interceptor pond: land runoff drains into the pond, remains long enough for sediment to drop out then flows into the water course; bund: under constructed within a ditch, this slows the flow and allows sediment to drop out; Swale: vegetated ditch where runoff can collect and slowly filter through the ground into the ground water; Silt trap: a shallow pool connected to a ditch that stores land drainage.
 Both above features slow the water so that sediment is able to drop out and remain on the land.

 Changes to the river

 We may also make changes within the brook itself.
 This would involve constructing silt traps.
 These are small barriers in the channel made of woody material that slows the flow of water allowing any sediment being carried to become trapped within the structure.
 These structures also create great habitats for fish and invertebrates so will also improve the biodiversity of the river.
 Silt traps will only be positioned where they do not increase risk of flooding to buildings or land not designated for this purpose.